fly-apps/safe-ecto-migrations/README.md

 - [Setting NOT NULL on an existing column](#setting-not-null-on-an-existing-column)
 - [Adding a JSON column](#adding-a-json-column)

-Read more at the series at [Fly.io Phoenix Files](https://fly.io/phoenix-files/safe-ecto-migrations/) where we dive into how to safely backfill data and go through Ecto Migration options.
+Read more about safe migrations at [Fly.io Phoenix Files](https://fly.io/phoenix-files/safe-ecto-migrations/) where we dive into how to safely backfill data and go through Ecto Migration options.

 ---